North Quincy High School: Exchange programs

 Courses in French, Italian, Spanish, and Mandarin are offered.
 The foreign language department conducts two exchange programs that alternate each year.
-One program is between North Quincy High School Italian students and the Prima Maggiore Vittoria Collona Liceo Linguistico located in Arezzo, Italy.
+One program is between NQHS Italian students and the Prima Maggiore Vittoria Collona Liceo Linguistico located in Arezzo, Italy.
 There is also an exchange program conducted between French students at NQHS and students at the Ste.
 Marie de Bourges School in Bourges, France.
 A trip to Spain is also coordinated by various Spanish teachers.